VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 The `less` command reads the response stream on demand, when the user scrolls down the output.
 VictoriaLogs suspends query execution when `less` stops reading the response stream.
 It doesn't consume CPU and disk IO resources during this time.
-It resumes query execution when the `less` continues reading the response stream.
+It resumes query execution after the `less` continues reading the response stream.

 Suppose that the initial investigation of the returned query results helped determining that the needed log messages contain `cannot open file` [phrase](https://docs.victoriametrics.com/victorialogs/logsql/#phrase-filter).